 It’s amazing how I get my best inspiration for solutions and articles from my coaching clients who help me become a better mentor.
 This week, one of my new clients confided that she lost her creative motivation and was feeling depressed.
 In a short period of time, with some suggestions and exercises, her passion was restored.
 Have you ever lost your creative motivation?
 I hope you’ll remember the ideas I offer in this article the next time that occurs.

 Signs That You’ve Lost Your Creative Motivation

-It’s only natural to periodically experience a loss of energy, knowing there is something more rewarding in store for you, but it’s outside your grasp.
+It’s only natural to periodically experience a loss of energy and lapse of creativity.
 Here are some signs that you’ve lost your creative motivation.